tamjazad/quickshellscript/README.md

 The script runs with one argument, and this argument is the message for the commit.

-Example use: ./masterpush.sh "fixed bugs in code"
+Example use: ./mp-all.sh "fixed bugs in code"

 mp-specific.sh
 ---

-Modification of masterpush.sh; difference is that it only adds a single file during the commit and push.
+Modification of mp-all.sh; difference is that it only adds a single file during the commit and push.

 The script runs with two arguments.
 First argument is filename, second argument is the commit message.